dippynark/kfmt/README.md

 ### Discovery

-kfmt needs to know whether a resource is Namespaced or not to know how to structure the manifests. kfmt understands core Kubernetes resources and supports the `--discovery` flag to use the Kubernetes discovery API for custom resources. kfmt will also read local CRDs for this discovery information and so will only connect to the Kubernetes API if there are custom resources that have no
+kfmt needs to know whether a resource is Namespaced or not to know how to organise the manifests. kfmt understands core Kubernetes resources and supports the `--discovery` flag to use the Kubernetes discovery API for custom resources. kfmt will also read local CRDs for this discovery information and so will only connect to the Kubernetes API if there are custom resources that have no